rheiland/pc4membrane2D/README.md

 cd src
 make

-# copy the executable to where the Studio wants it:
+# move the executable to where the Studio wants it:
 mv myproj ..

 # Change directory to the root dir and run the GUI from there